Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 ‘Fuck.’

-Of all things, what he ended up stealing was the lips embedded with the cash item ‘FishyFishy’.
-Only the cash item got ripped along with it and—smack!—it attached itself right onto his lips.
+Of all things, what I ended up stealing was the lips embedded with the cash item ‘FishyFishy’.
+Only the cash item got ripped along with it and—smack!—it attached itself right onto my lips.

-Grumbling in frustration, he rifled through the dead user Jjuggumi’s belongings.
-From what he found, it was easy to guess the man’s occupation.
+Grumbling in frustration, I rifled through the dead user Jjuggumi’s belongings.
+From what I found, it was easy to guess the man’s occupation.

 ‘Sigh.’